Opsydia Parkwalk Opportunities EIS Hero

 Performance

-The chart below shows the average performance of the total subscribed into the Parkwalk Opportunities Funds in each full tax year from 2014/15 (or from when the current strategy was adopted if later).
+The chart below shows the average performance of the total subscribed into the Parkwalk Opportunities EIS Funds in each of the last 10 full tax years (or from when the current strategy was adopted if later).

 The chart is based on the latest valuations provided by the manager, expressed on a £100 invested basis.
 Please note, individual investor portfolios’ performance will deviate from the average.